 The Spanish healthcare system is one of the best in the world, with around 90% of its population currently using it.
 If you live or work in Spain, you have access to the country’s public healthcare system which means your vaccinations are free!

-If you happen to be on holiday in Spain and need an emergency vaccination, all EU residents are generally entitled to free healthcare for the first three months of their stay by using their European Health Insurance Card.
+If you happen to be on holiday in Spain and need an emergency vaccination, all EU residents can access to free healthcare for the first three months of their stay by using their European Health Insurance Card.

 Traveling abroad or just remembered you need a vaccination?
 Book an appointment with our English speaking doctors now.